 John Deere offers several riding lawn tractors that are designed to provide a premium cut each time.
-Take the John Deere X300 and X500, for example, which can help tackle any number of landscaping chores that might await you.
+Take the John Deere X300 vs. X500, for example, which can help tackle any number of landscaping chores that might await you.
 While these machines have some similarities in their ability to make a lawn dazzle, they do have some differences that set them apart, as well.

 To assist those looking to learn more about the John Deere X300 and X500 riding lawn tractors and how they differ from one another, we’ve put together an equipment comparison that walks through some of the critical features.
 Enjoy!